Agreeing with DF re the Mental Health of Young People

 – The Ministry of Health which, despite lauding the “team of five million” during Covid-19, refuses to fund a service created by the people for our most vulnerable people.

-– Last week the Government announced an expansion of Mana Ake, or Stronger for Tomorrow, investing $28 million in an early intervention in-school mental health and well-being programme that addresses mild to moderate mental health needs of Year 1 to 8 before they become more serious.
+– Last week the Government announced an expansion of Mana Ake, or Stronger for Tomorrow, investing $28 million in an early intervention in-school mental health and well-being programme that addresses mild to moderate mental health needs of Year 1 to 8 children before they become more serious.
 The programme will be expanded by the beginning of 2022 at a cost of a further $10 million.

 – By comparison, if Gumboot Friday was given $28 million that would equate to 300,000 free counselling sessions nationwide, not just in 5 centres.

 – Gumboot Friday connects anyone under 25 with a private counsellor in their area with one click of a button – and picks up the bill.
-The efficient and effective service has been for the last two years and has achieved some outstanding results.
+The efficient and effective service has been running for the last two years and has achieved some outstanding results.

 • Average cost: $124 per session